Elisabeth Bogaard (bio)

 Andy Kim is a sophomore from Rancho Palos Verdes, CA studying Real Estate Development.
 Initially coming into USC aspiring to study a variety of academic disciplines like policy and business, he chose to study Real Estate Development because he gravitated to the major’s application of policy and business through the development of real estate in America.
 From his education in real estate development, he is interested in pursuing real-estate law in order to connect policy, business, and law to partake in real estate development projects in metropolitan areas.
 Outside of his studies, he is involved in USC’s Korean Campus Ministry and works at the USC Gould Law School Library.

-Johan Santiesteban Chavez is sophomore from Phoenix, Arizona, majoring in Urban Studies and Planning.
-Despite thinking he wanted to be a civil engineer since middle school, once Johan discovered Urban Studies and Planning he knew it was the perfect fit.
-Price offers a plethora of resources and receives its students with open arms, it is evident they want you to be successful and form part of the community.
-This is particularly true for Johan, since he is a first generation, out of state student, so Price definitely made my transition easier than it is for most.
-Johan is intrigued by the possibilities for innovative development in cities through the incorporation of sustainability and the complexities associated with it all.
-After interning at a traffic engineering firm for various years, Johan was exposed first-hand to these predominant issues in growing cities and how we can implement efficient methods to solve these problems.
-Johan is also involved in clubs like Undergraduate Planning at Price and the Construction Management Association of America.
-In addition, Johan hopes to soon get involved in research regarding the issues we face in a growing urban world.
+Johan Santiesteban is a senior, originally from Phoenix, Arizona, majoring in Urban Studies and Planning with a minor in GIS and Sustainability Science.
+When Santiesteban discovered Urban Studies and Planning, he knew it was the perfect combination of his career interests in city infrastructure and community development.
+The Price School offers a plethora of resources and receives its students with open arms; it is evident they want you to be successful and form part of the community.
+This statement is particularly true for Santiesteban, since he is a first-generation, out of state student.
+He is intrigued by the possibilities for innovative development in cities through the incorporation of sustainable practices and the efficient distribution of resources to communities.
+After interning at a traffic engineering firm for various years and now at an engineering consulting firm, Santiesteban continues to explore the exciting world of development.
+He is also involved in organizations like Undergraduate Planning at Price, Construction Management Association of America, Price Professional Mentorship Program, and the American Planning Association.